yinwang0/pysonar2/README.md

-# PySonar2 - an advanced semantic indexer for Python
+# PySonar2 - a semantic indexer for Python with interprocedual type inference

 PySonar2 is a semantic indexer library for Python, designed for batch processing of large code bases.